Eureka Lemon Tree

 Eureka Lemon Tree Information and Care

-Our Eureka lemon tree is grown in standard, semi-dwarf, and dwarf form.
-The semi-dwarf and standard citrus tree has a single trunk and branch out to form a canopy.
+Our Eureka Lemon tree is grown in Standard, Semi-Dwarf, and Dwarf forms.
+The Semi-Dwarf and Standard citrus tree has a single trunk and branches out to form a canopy.
 Dwarf citrus is topped low, as a result grows as a bush.
 These are great for pots!
 Although a citrus tree can grow over 20 feet tall, most prune to keep them short.
-Therefore, many grow their eureka lemon tree 9 – 15 feet tall.
+Therefore, many grow their Eureka Lemon tree 9 – 15 feet tall.
 When it comes to spacing, plant citrus trees as close as 9 feet apart.
 Provide more space to allow for larger growth.
 A great choice for the home garden.
 Its small size will serve as a beautiful ornamental, as well as provide many fruits.

 How To Plant, Water, and Fertilize Eureka Lemon Citrus Trees